-When a new Hazelcast IMDG version is released, it comes with the Management Center having the same version with IMDG.
+When a new Hazelcast IMDG version is released, it comes with a Management Center that is compatible with IMDG.
 There may be times when a new Management Center version is released before a new version of Hazelcast IMDG.
 In that case, you may download the new Management Center from its download page as a separate package.
-Note that, the Management Center is compatible with Hazelcast IMDG cluster members having the same or the previous minor version.
-For example, Hazelcast Management Center version 3.12.x works with Hazelcast IMDG cluster members having version 3.11.x or 3.12.x.